Bayer’s Uranometria and Bayer letters

 Bayer’s main source of star positions and magnitudes for the Ptolemaic constellations was Tycho Brahe’s catalogue of 777 stars published in 1602, augmented by observations of his own.
 In the first edition of the Uranometria, a table of stars in each constellation was printed on the reverse of each plate.
 It was in these lists that the famous Greek and Roman letters identifying the brightest stars made their appearance.
 They are now known as Bayer letters.
 Bayer did not allocate letters to any non-Ptolemaic constellations; that was done by later astronomers, notably Francis Baily in his British Association Catalogue of 1845 for the northern constellations, and both Nicolas Louis de Lacaille (Coelum Australe Stelliferum, 1763) and Benjamin Gould (Uranometria Argentina, 1877) for the southern ones.

 Contrary to popular belief Bayer did not letter the stars in strict order of brightness – in fact, magnitude estimates at that time were not good enough for this to have been possible.
 What he actually did was to group the stars by magnitude class, from first to sixth, then allocated letters to the members of each class as he saw fit.
+This differed from constellation to constellation.

 For example, in Ursa Major the seven stars of the Plough were labelled in order of right ascension.
 In Gemini, the three brightest stars were labelled by declination, from north to south; while in Cygnus the sequence of letters for the brightest stars follows the overall shape of the constellation.
 In many other constellations, and particularly among the fainter stars, there is no obvious pattern to the distribution of letters at all.